 Carefully look at these photos.
 Say which of these are living or non-living, or which was once living or can be revived.
 Write these labels below each of these.

-A dog Traffic lights.
-Eggs.
+A dog Traffic lights Eggs

-Living Non-Living Can be revived

 Burning fire Trees Paper

-Once lived Living Once lived

 A dolphin A computer A skull

-Living Non-living Once lived